ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-10.png)

 #### Selection
-> NOTE: NOT SURE THIS IS A REAL USE CASE FOR SELECT COMPONENT
+> NOTE: NOT SURE THIS IS A REAL USE CASE FOR SELECT COMPONENT, SEE FUTURE CONSIDERATIONS FOR MULTI-SELECTION

 The client-user should be able to specify whether they want to display selection with or without a check mark.